 Take all Tests.
-If the university wants foreign applicants to demonstrate proficiency in English language by taking some test, such as TOEFL, comply with the conditions.
+Most universities want foreign applicants to demonstrate proficiency in English language by taking some test, such as IELTS, TOEFL, comply with the conditions.
 Some universities may ask for GRE, GMAT, or LSAT tests.
-Ensure that you qualify in them prior to leaving India – its going to be pretty expensive in both time and money.
+Ensure that you qualify in them prior to leaving India – else it’s going to be pretty expensive in both time and money.
 These tests are an excellent opportunity for students to get a taste of the foreign universities.
-By demonstrating proficiency in these tests applicants can have their candidacy established more firmly because the university will have more confidence in your abilities after learning about your good scores in these tests.
+By demonstrating proficiency in these tests, applicants can have their candidacy established more firmly because the university will have more confidence in your abilities after learning about your good scores in these tests.

 Getting Documentation Done.
 Get all documentations done prior to leaving India (else you will lose time and money).
 Most admission committees have not heard of the university from where you have graduated.
 Even if one is the top student in one’s graduating class, the admission committees have no way of finding an equivalence of your performance.
 Most universities want the university from where you studied to send them the transcripts of your marks and sometimes the syllabus followed.
 You can imagine how difficult this can be (I had a tough time getting my wife’s transcripts sent).

 Remember, Bachelors is 16 years of Education.
-In North America, Europe, and Australia, a Bachelors degree is awarded after 16-years of formal education.
-You may be better off completing a post-graduate degree in India (16 years of formal education) before applying for a graduate degree abroad.
+In North America, Europe, and Australia, a Bachelors’ degree is awarded after 16-years of formal education.
+You may be better off completing graduation in India (16 years of formal education) before applying for a post-graduate degree abroad.